aimclub/evoguess-ai/docs/source/user_manual/core_modules/limitation.module.rst

 Limitation
 ==========

-Limits the resources used by algorithms in the optimization process.
+| This module defines the resource limits that are used by the `Algorithm <../algorithm.html>`_ during the optimization process.

 .. code-block:: python